mesosphere/dcos-commons/frameworks/elastic/docs/limitations.md

 # Upgrade and Configuration Rolling Updates Do Not Wait for Health

-The `serial` deploy strategy does wait for the cluster to reach green before proceeding to the next node.
+The `serial` deploy strategy does not wait for the cluster to reach green before proceeding to the next node.

-# Virutal networks
+# Virtual networks

 When elastic is deployed on a virtual network such as the `dcos` overlay network, the configuration cannot be updated to use the host network.